wallarm/product-documentation/include/waf/installation/cloud-platforms/article-for-inline-oob-gcp-image.md

 # Deploying Wallarm from GCP Machine Image

 This article provides instructions for deploying Wallarm on GCP using the [official Machine Image](https://console.cloud.google.com/launcher/details/wallarm-node-195710/wallarm-node).
-The solution can be deployed either in-line or [Out-of-Band][oob-docs].
+The solution can be deployed either [in-line][inline-docs] or [Out-of-Band][oob-docs].

 <!-- ???
 say that all regions are supported -->